Pegcetacoplan

 The most common side effects include injection-site reactions, infections, diarrhea, abdominal pain, respiratory tract infection, viral infection, and fatigue.

 Paroxysmal nocturnal hemoglobinuria is characterized by red blood cell destruction, anemia (red blood cells unable to carry enough oxygen to tissues), blood clots, and impaired bone marrow function (not making enough blood cells).

 Pegcetacoplan is the first treatment for paroxysmal nocturnal hemoglobinuria that binds to and inhibits complement protein C3.
 Pegcetacoplan was approved for medical use in the United States in May 2021.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

+In 2024, the American Society of Nephrology Annual Kidney Meeting, the study group who investigating pegcetacoplan in the largest multicenter double-blind VALIANT trial, showed its significant benefits in the treatment of patients with C3 glomerulopathy or primary immune complex–mediated membranoproliferative glomerulonephritis.
+C3 glomerulopathy leads to kidney failure in approximately 50% of patients within 5–10 years of diagnosis, and even when patients do receive a kidney transplant, approximately two thirds experience disease recurrence.
+Pegcetacoplan introduce a potential "kidney- and life-saving option" for patients with C3 glomerulopathy.

 Medical uses

-Pegcetacoplan is indicated to treat adults with paroxysmal nocturnal hemoglobinuria.
+Pegcetacoplan is indicated (approved by FDA and EMA) to treat adults with paroxysmal nocturnal hemoglobinuria.

-In February 2023, the indication was updated to include the treatment of people with geographic atrophy secondary to age-related macular degeneration.
+In February 2023, the US FDA indication was updated to include the treatment of people with geographic atrophy secondary to age-related macular degeneration.
+The medication is given through a subcutaneous infusion for paroxysmal nocturnal hemoglobinuria and through intravitreal injection for age-related macular degeneration.

 Pharmacology

-People with paroxysmal nocturnal hemoglobinuria have greater and uninhibited complement activity, which may leads to intravascular (inside blood vessels) or extravascular (within the liver or spleen) hemolysis.
+Pegcetacoplan acts as a complement inhibitor, specifically targeting complement protein C3, which plays a crucial role in the pathogenesis of paroxysmal nocturnal hemoglobinuria.
+In individuals with paroxysmal nocturnal hemoglobinuria, there is a heightened and uninhibited complement activity, which may lead to intravascular (inside blood vessels) or extravascular (within the liver or spleen) hemolysis.
+By binding to and inhibiting C3, pegcetacoplan helps regulate complement activation, thereby reducing red blood cell destruction, anemia, blood clot formation, and improving bone marrow function.
+This targeted mechanism of action makes pegcetacoplan the first-in-class medication for the treatment of paroxysmal nocturnal hemoglobinuria, offering a promising therapeutic approach to address the underlying complement dysregulation in this condition.

+Pharmacokinetics

+Pegcetacoplan exhibits proportional exposure with increasing doses and reaches peak concentration within 4.5–6 days after a single subcutaneous dose.
+Steady-state concentrations are achieved in about 4–6 weeks of treatment, with average serum trough concentrations ranging from 655 to 706 μg/mL.
+Pegcetacoplan is metabolized into smaller peptides and amino acids and has a median effective elimination half-life of approximately 8.0 days in people with paroxysmal nocturnal hemoglobinuria.